deenu-cse/npmPackage/README.md

 custom-db delete --id="12345"

 Replace the id with the actual record ID you want to delete.

+🏗️ Migrate Data to MongoDB

+You can now migrate your JSON data to MongoDB with the following command:

+npx custom-db migrateMongo --DbUri="your-connection-string"

 🌍 Server Usage
 custom-db also comes with a built-in server to handle form submissions via HTTP requests.